 The proposed data access layer will subscribe to changes performed in the EPS UDR and 5G repository, issuing some notifications towards the UDM or the HSS FE for specific UEs that may maintain profiles for 4G and 5G.
 When needed, the Data Access layer translates Nudr operations issued by UDM into Ud requests towards the EPS UDR and vice-versa.

-Figure 6.5.3.1-1
+Figure 6.5.3.1-1 General procedure for notifications via a Data Access Layer